-Hailey has been listed among the DownBeat critics poll for rising star on alto and soprano saxophone for four consecutive years (2013, 2014, 2015, 2016).
-Her self-produced and self-released recording debut as a leader, Confeddie, (June 2009) established her throughout North America.
+Hailey has been listed among the DownBeat critics poll for rising star on alto and soprano saxophone for the past seven consecutive years.
+Her self-produced and self-released recording debut as a leader, Confeddie, (2009) established her throughout North America.
 Promoted to U.S. and Canadian press and radio, the CD received stellar reviews in JazzTimes, Jazziz and Downbeat, and inspired veteran jazz critic Nat Hentoff to pen a profile of Hailey in The Wall Street Journal in November, 2009, which he included in his book At the Jazz Band Ball: Sixty Years on the Jazz Scene (the day after this article was published, Confeddie was the #2 downloaded jazz album at Amazon.com where it remained in the Jazz Top-100 for over a week and debuted the following week at #13 on the Billboard Jazz Album Chart).
 Programmed on over 100 radio stations, it was on the CMJ Jazz Top-40 chart for 11 consecutive weeks including four in the top-10, three in the top-5 and two at its peak position of #4.
 Confeddie also spent three weeks on the JazzWeek Top-50 chart, was among the top 100 jazz CDs in the U.S. for two months and was cited by NPR on its annual year-end lists as one of the top-10 jazz CDs of 2009.
-Hailey demonstrates even greater virtuosity on her horns—alto and soprano saxophones—and deeper grounding in tradition with her second release, The Keeper, (April 2012).
+Hailey demonstrates even greater virtuosity on her horns—alto and soprano saxophones—and deeper grounding in tradition with her second release, The Keeper, (2012).
 She showcases her original compositions which reflect her abiding affinity for the bop and post-bop genres of jazz and profound respect for her mentors.
+Her third release, PDX Soul, (2015) was featured on NPR.
 Hailey also recorded flute on Terri Lyne Carrington's GRAMMY award winning album, The Mosaic Project.